skaramicke/blog.mikael.green/content/post/1password-kubeconfig.md

 draft: false
 ---

-## The problem
+## Understanding the Challenge

-When you access your Kubernetes cluster your `~/.kube/config` file contains a lot of sensitive information.
-It contains the credentials to access your cluster, the cluster certificate and the cluster endpoint.
-This is typically fine if you're encrypting your harddrive and everything, but to be extra safe you shouldn't keep sensitive plain text files on your harddrive at all.
+Your `~/.kube/config` file is a treasure trove of sensitive information when accessing your Kubernetes cluster.
+It holds the keys to the kingdom: credentials, cluster certificate, and endpoint.
+While encrypting your hard drive offers a degree of protection, the ideal scenario is to avoid storing sensitive plain text files on your hard drive altogether.

-## The solution
+## Understanding the Basics

+Here are some foundational concepts for beginners:

+- **Kubernetes (`kubectl`)**: A tool for managing applications on clusters of hosts.
+- **1Password**: A password manager for securely storing and accessing sensitive information.
+- **Shell Scripting**: The practice of writing scripts to automate tasks in Unix-like systems.

+But if you were unaware of this, I bet this guide is not for you 😅

+## A Tailored Solution

-There are industry standard solutions to problems like this like running Vault and getting credentials through there, but what if you're just a single person business and Vault is overkill for your usecase?
-Well, you can use 1Password to store your credentials and then use a script to fetch them and write them to your kubeconfig file.
+For larger organizations, industry-standard solutions like Vault are common.
+But what if you're a solo entrepreneur or a small team?
+Vault might be overkill for your needs.
+Enter 1Password, a convenient way to store credentials and integrate them into your kubeconfig file.

-In my case, I have a cluster that we'll call "my-cluster" and I keep my kubeconfig file in a cluster project directory along with various deployments, services and other definition files.

-1Password has a nifty set of commandline tools for extracting data from your vault.
-[You can find them here](https://support.1password.com/command-line-getting-started/) and they're available for most platforms.
-As I'm using macOS so I installed them with Homebrew.
+I manage a cluster named "my-cluster" and store my kubeconfig file in a project directory that includes various deployment and definition files.
+1Password's command-line tools are a godsend for extracting data from your vault.
+[Read about it here](https://developer.1password.com/docs/cli/get-started).
+Since I'm on macOS, I installed them via Homebrew:

 ```bash
 brew install 1password-cli
 ```

-Now let's process our kubernetes config file a bit.
-Here's a garbled version of my original file:
+Let's take a look at a sanitized version of my original kubeconfig file:

 ```yaml
 apiVersion: v1